kean/Nuke/README.md

 1. `ImagePipeline` checks if the image is in memory cache (`ImageCaching`).
 Returns immediately if finds it.
 2. `ImagePipeline` uses underlying data loader (`DataLoading`) to fetch (or return cached) image data.
-3. When the image data is loaded it gets decoded (`DataDecoding`) creating an image object.
+3. When the image data is loaded it gets decoded (`ImageDecoding`) creating an image object.
 4. The image is then processed (`ImageProcessing`).
 5. `ImagePipeline` stores the processed image in the memory cache (`ImageCaching`).